 We have a habit of asking for favors from old men at the end of the year.
 It goes back to around AD (Anno Domini) 1.
-In those days, we were humbled by the powers of Roman Emperors, the Patres Patriae, or Fathers of their Country, who were worshipped as gods.
-And since the start of the first millennium, at around the same time, we've knelt down and sung to our Father in heaven, and serenaded his divine Son.
+In those days, we were humbled by the powers of Roman Emperors, the Patres Patriae, Fathers of their Country who were worshipped as gods.
+And at around the same time, we first knelt and sung to our Father in Heaven, and serenaded his Divine Son.

 A little more than 2000 years ago, Jesus was born in Bethlehem.
 “He will be great and will be called the Son of the Most High; and the Lord God will give to him the throne of his father David.”
 So his mother was told.
 Jesus was descended from Abraham through David, who was Israel’s great king; he was brought gold, frankincense and myrrh from the east by 3 magi, or wise men; he was tried by the Judaean governor, Pontius Pilate, who asked him, “Are you the King of the Jews," though he made no answer to that question; and afterwards he sat at the right hand of God, and judged.